 The management plan can be written or recorded electronically.
 As a minimum, the plan must be reviewed every 12 months.
 It should be updated when work is carried out that affects ACMs.
 An example asbestos management plan is available from the HSE.

 Once the plan is in place, you must inform all relevant people.
 You should tell your employees and all workers who will carry out maintenance on the building including builders, plasterers, electricians and plumbers.
-It should also be made available to the emergency services, and signs and labels should be placed on anything that contains or might contain asbestos where this is appropriate and shouldn’t be the main approach to asbestos management.
+The asbestos management plan should also be made available to the emergency services.